-Donnai-Barrow syndrome (DBS) is a rare, often severe, multiple congenital malformation syndrome with typical facial dysmorphism, ocular findings, hearing loss, agenesis of the corpus callosum, and variable intellectual deficit.
-Congenital diaphragmatic hernia (CDH) and/or omphalocele are common (see these terms).
+Donnai-Barrow syndrome (DBS) is a rare, often severe, multiple congenital malformation syndrome with typical facial dysmorphism, ocular findings, hearing loss, agenesis of the corpus callosum, and variable intellectual disability.
+Congenital diaphragmatic hernia (CDH) and/or omphalocele are common.

 Prevalence and incidence are difficult to estimate.
 Fewer than 50 individuals from about 20 families have been reported.
 DBS affects all ethnicities; it is more commonly diagnosed in the offspring of consanguineous unions.
 Males and females are affected equally.

 Almost all patients have the following features: agenesis/hypogenesis of the corpus callosum, enlarged anterior fontanelle, marked sensorineural hearing loss and hypertelorism.
 Characteristic facial features include: down-slanting palpebral fissures, short nose with flat nasal bridge, tall broad forehead, widow's peak in the anterior hairline, and sometimes prominent globes.
 About 50% of patients have CDH and/or omphalocele.
 Developmental delay and variable intellectual deficit are frequent.
 High myopia (> 6 diopters) may lead to retinal detachment/dystrophy and progressive loss of vision.
 Iris coloboma, cardiovascular abnormalities and renal insufficiency are reported occasionally.

 DBS is caused exclusively by mutations in the LRP2 low-density lipoprotein receptor-related protein 2 gene (2q31.1) encoding the protein megalin, expressed on multiple absorptive epithelia, notably in the brain, kidney, and eye.
 Megalin plays an important role in endocytosis of numerous ligands and in various signaling pathways.